Arrbat/Veil-Forge/README.md

 # Disclaimer
 THIS PROJECT WAS NOT CREATED FOR MALWARE DEVELOPMENT.
 IT IS INTENDED SOLELY FOR LEGAL AND/OR EDUCATIONAL PURPOSES.
 THE AUTHOR DOES NOT CONDONE OR SUPPORT ANY ILLEGAL USAGE, INCLUDING BUT NOT LIMITED TO THE CREATION, DISTRIBUTION, OR EXECUTION OF MALICIOUS SOFTWARE.
 USE THIS TOOL RESPONSIBLY AND ONLY IN ENVIRONMENTS WHERE YOU HAVE EXPLICIT PERMISSION TO DO SO.

+Also, the project is not absolutely secure in terms of cryptographic strength.
+The project as a whole was created as a demonstration of skills, knowledge in reverse engineering and programming, but I would be grateful if this project can help someone.

 # How it works?
 Shortly - we encrypt our PE (f.e. .exe file), then we put it into our pre-compiled stub, which has algorithm to both decrypting and running some code from .exe .
-So in the end it is immposible to find out what your.exe does by using static analysis and hard to deal with by debugging it and by using dynamic analysis.
+So in the end it is immposible to find out what your.exe does by using static analysis and hard to  debug it and analyse dynamically.

 #### Building
 ```